gristlabs/grist-help/help/team-sharing.md

 Team sites are a paid feature.
 To tell whether you have a team site, look at the top left of the screen.
 If you see a name starting with the "@" symbol, this is a personal site, not a team site.
-To use the features in this section, [purchase a team site](http://docs.getgrist.com/billing).
+To use the features in this section, upgrad to a [team plan](https://www.getgrist.com/pricing).

 ![team-sharing-personal-name](images/team-sharing/team-sharing-personal-name.png)
 *a personal site*